s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 I would assume this a rather unnatural behaviour for kids.

 ## Aidans indications of Antisocial Personality Disorder
-Consider the WHOs characteristics of dissocial personality disorder.
+Consider the [WHOs characteristics](https://www.who.int/classifications/icd/en/bluebook.pdf) of dissocial personality disorder.
 > It is characterized by at least 3 of the following:
+>
   1. Callous unconcern for the feelings of others;
   2. Gross and persistent attitude of irresponsibility and disregard for social norms, rules, and obligations;
   3. Incapacity to maintain enduring relationships, though having no difficulty in establishing them;
   4. Very low tolerance to frustration and a low threshold for discharge of aggression, including violence;
   5. Incapacity to experience guilt or to profit from experience, particularly punishment;
   6. Marked readiness to blame others or to offer plausible rationalizations for the behavior that has brought the person into conflict with society.
+>

 Consider what we know about Aidan:
 **Aidan barely displayed any kinds emotions during the whole movie.**
 - He didn't shed a single tear during and after the funeral of their mother.
 - He didn't flinch when Grady died.
-- He was totaly detached towards Graces and her self mutilation.
+- He was totaly detached towards Grace and her self mutilation.
 - He stayed absolutely calm as he was faced with certain death.

 **I think that Aidans behaviour can be interpreted as signs of Antisocial Personality Disorder.**